-The Province of Nova Scotia administers the defined benefit pension plan, and the corporation reimburses the province for the pension costs related to the corporation's proportionate share of the employees covered under the plan.
+The Nova Scotia Pension Services Corporation administers the defined benefit pension plan, and the corporation reimburses the province for the pension costs related to the corporation's proportionate share of the employees covered under the plan.

 PVSC accounts for pension expenses in the period when the corporation is obligated to make payments for services rendered by employees.